EssenceofLuna/ComputerCraftThings/README.md

 # ComputerCraftThings

 Things I have programmed in ComputerCraft, including branches for turtles and (soon) PDA's.
 All of the scripts here are designed for [CC: Tweaked](https://www.curseforge.com/minecraft/mc-mods/cc-tweaked) and may not work on the original ComputerCraft.
+Also, these have been designed in [FTB Revelation](https://www.curseforge.com/minecraft/modpacks/ftb-revelation) and you may run into problems when running other modpacks.
+If this is the case, please create an issue post (see Contributing/troubleshooting below).

 # Install Instructions